Where Does Louisiana’s Brown Recluse Hide and How Do You Get Rid of It?

 Symptoms of a brown recluse bite include lesions, slow-healing wounds, and necrosis.

 The brown recluse’s diet mainly consists of soft-bodied insects, like cockroaches, crickets, flies, and moths.
-Furthermore, they feed on each other, making them cannibalistic.
-These spiders differ from other arachnids as the webs they build are not for catching prey.
-Females build webs to form egg sacs.
+They can also be cannibalistic and will feed on other brown recluses.
+These spiders differ from other arachnids, as the webs they build are not for catching prey.
+They typically line their daytime retreats with webbing, but females also use these webs to form egg sacs.

 Brown recluse spiders hunt at night by chasing down their targets.
 Once the prey is in their clutches, these spiders use their fangs to inject deadly venom into the insect to subdue it.
-But, like many spider species, brown recluse spiders don’t need to eat every day and can survive months without water or food.
+However, like many spider species, brown recluse spiders don’t need to eat every day and can survive long periods without water or food.

 Brown recluse spider

 Brown recluse spiders are efficient hunters, so they keep the insect population in a home under control.
 However, it’s understandable if you don’t want to share your home with a venomous spider.
-But, before going through all this trouble, you must determine if you have an infestation.
+Before going through all this trouble, you must determine if you have an infestation.

 Signs You Have an Infestation

-Just like most insects, the brown recluse spider likes to find shelter in dry, warm, and dark places.
+Like most insects, the brown recluse spider seeks shelter in dry, warm, and dark places.
 Additionally, they need access to food, so naturally, people’s homes are an ideal refuge.
 Unfortunately, these spiders rarely spin webs and are nocturnal, so they stay out of sight.
-Therefore it’s hard to tell they are in your home until an infestation occurs.
+Therefore, it’s hard to tell they are in your home until an infestation occurs.
 However, there are signs one can look for:

 • It is an immediate red flag if you spot a brown recluse during the day.